I get asked this question a lot. Particularly when it comes to VA wait times, and other absurdities of the VA bureaucracy.

-Early in the week, a client received a Ratings Decision which the VA Seattle Regional Office sent to an address that the client hasn't used in the claim for over 15 years.
+He received a Ratings Decision which the VA Seattle Regional Office sent to an address that the Veteran hasn't used in the claim for over 15 years.

 Apparently the VA had been trying to send it there for several months, and the VA just couldn't understand why it was getting returned by the post office.